-When I made the schedule for this educational series, I had no idea the world would be in the situation that is in right now.
+When I started this series, I had no idea the world would be in the situation it’s in right now.
 So it’s crazy that this would be the week that we talk about running a legal business.
 Unfortunately right now, many photographers are finding out the hard way why they need to be running their business legally.
-For those of you who are just starting out, this is a great time to learn why you should get legal before you do anything else, and how to do it!
+For those who are just starting out, this is a great time to learn why you should get legal now.
+And how to do it!

 Contrary to popular belief, it is not that hard to become a legal business.
 Yes, it costs money.
 Yes, there’s boring paperwork involved.
 But imagine how much money and paperwork it could cost you if you get caught running a business illegally… Yep, so let’s talk about the “Why” first!

 There’s really only one thing to say here.
-If you don’t take your business serious enough to do it right and be legal, then what gives you the right to ask anyone else to take you and your business seriously and give you their hard-earned money?
+If you don’t take your business serious enough to do it right, then what gives you the right to ask anyone to take your business seriously?
+Why should they give you their hard-earned money?
 Let that sink in for a minute.

 The most common issue I see new photographers having is their clients aren’t following their policies and they don’t understand why.
-And when they are asked what their contract states, they say they don’t have one because they’re “just starting out and don’t think it’s necessary”.
+And when they are asked what their contract states, they say they don’t have one because they’re “just starting out”.
 WRONG.
-When you are conducting any type of business transaction, even if money is not involved, you need to have a contract.
+When you are conducting any type of business transaction, even without money, you need to have a contract.

 Step 1: Establishing your Business Name and your Business Structure